GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 ![](genericScreenshots/27.png)

 The message reveals that there was a problem with the Bill_to_site_use_id.
 From here we can troubleshoot the fields line by line.

+#### Generic REST Trigger walkthrough, querying bank accounts
+1. Verify you have a Generic REST trigger
+2. Create an app-driven orchestration
+3. Submit a payload with Postman
+4. Tracking & Activity Stream

 # SaaS Trigger Walkthrough